Surneval/sentiment-classifier-app/README.md

 - **Model Training Scripts** (using `Hugging Face Transformers`, `PyTorch`, and `PEFT` for LoRA)
 - **MLflow Tracking** for experiment logging
+- **Comet.ml Experiment Tracking** for enhanced experiment visualization and management
 - **FastAPI Service** for model inference
 - **Streamlit UI** for user interaction